-We know that proofreading your posts is essential.
+You know proofreading your posts is essential.
 You want to send out quality content after all.
-But editing–it takes so much time.
+But editing seems to take so much time.

-So by doing one simple thing, I not only save time, but become more effective at what I’m doing.
+So by doing one simple thing, I not only save time, I also become more effective at what I’m doing.
 That’s what I call a win-win!

 My Best Strategy to Proofread Faster